cosmos/cosmos-sdk/CONTRIBUTING.md

 Several different kinds of privileges may be granted however most common privileges to be granted are merge rights to either part of, or the entirety of the code base (through the GitHub `CODEOWNERS` file).
-The onboarding process for new code owners is as follows: On a bi-monthly basis (or more frequently if agreeable) all the existing code owners will privately convene to discuss potential new candidates as well as the potential for existing code-owners to exit or "pass on the torch".
-This private meeting is to be held as a phone/video meeting.
+The on-boarding process for new code owners is as follows: On a bi-monthly basis (or more frequently if agreeable) all the existing code owners will privately convene to discuss potential new candidates as well as the potential for existing code-owners to exit or "pass on the torch".
+This private meeting is to be a held as a phone/video meeting.

 Subsequently after the meeting, and pending final approval from the ICF,